netsells/NSNetworkingMocker/README.md

 ## License

-NSNetworkLater is available under the MIT license.
+NSNetworkingMocker is available under the MIT license.
 See the LICENSE file for more info.